angrybacon/doomsday-wiki/markdown/chapters/meandeck/alternative-piles.md

 ## Next Steps

-You don't need to have anything here memorised but do use the information presented here as a way of looking at alternative ways perhaps you can build piles with either pre-existing cards or maybe trying something a little more off-piste.
+You don't need to have anything here memorised but do use the information presented here as a way of looking at alternative ways.
+Perhaps you can build piles with either pre-existing cards or maybe trying something a little more off-piste.